ptdecker/cbasics/README.md

 ### Chapter 5 - "Pointers and Arrays"

-* 5-01 - getint.c:             Implements getint() that returns an integer
+* 5-01 - getint.c:             Implements getint() that returns an integer (w/limit checks)
+* 5-02 - getfloat.c:           Implements getfloat() that returns a floating point

 ##Extras